 Summer 2022 Airfield Construction

-May until September, 2022, Edmonton International Airport will be completing airfield construction projects that will affect the runway usage and potentially cause temporary changes to air traffic distribution approaching or departing EIA.
+May until September, 2022, Edmonton International Airport will be completing airfield construction projects that will affect the runway usage and potentially cause temporary changes to air traffic distribution approaching or departing YEG.
 During this period, more aircraft may be perceived over existing routes to land or depart based on runway closures.
 This may cause intermittent additional aircraft noise in those areas temporarily.

 Instrument landing systems flight checks